robertopauletto/javascript/README.md

   <a name="variables--const-let-group"></a><a name="13.3"></a>
   - [13.3](#variables--const-let-group) Group all your `const`s and then group all your `let`s.

-    > Why?
+    > Perchè?
 This is helpful when later on you might need to assign a variable depending on one of the previously assigned variables.

     ```javascript
-    // bad
+    // male
     let i, len, dragonball,
         items = getItems(),
         goSportsTeam = true;

-    // bad
+    // male
     let i;
     const items = getItems();
     let dragonball;
     const goSportsTeam = true;
     let len;

-    // good
+    // bene
     const goSportsTeam = true;
     const items = getItems();
     let dragonball;